unlox775/security_poc/README.md

 **Usage**: Execute `tools/haveibeenpwned_domain_report example.com | tee ~/Downloads/$(date +%Y-%m-%d)_hibp-example.com.csv` in the terminal.
 Replace `example.com` with the domain you're investigating.

+> :warning: **Note**: Before executing the command, make sure to set the environment variable `HAVEIBEENPWNED_KEY` with your Have I Been Pwned API key.
+This key is required to interact with the HIBP API and generate the domain report.

 **Output Columns**:
 - **Email**: The breached email addresses under the domain.
 - **Data Types**: Separate columns for each type of compromised data, filled with breach dates.
 If an email has no data breached of a specific type, that cell is left empty.